I love to hear good news from my clients!

 NO!
 Everybody develops bad habits over time.
 Everybody sharpens some skills while others rust.
 Managing a business without sales coaching is like trying to run a sports team without a coach.
 You hire talented guys, give them good equipment, schedule games and attend them, and at the end of the season wonder why the team isn’t playing well.
 Even the best need some objective guidance periodically to keep them sharp.
 It’s the only way to improve results.
 Coaches help you train your most important skills to defeat the next specific opposing team.
 And they help you create an effective game plan for every team you meet.
 That’s what XYZ Company was lacking.
 We created it for them in our coaching curriculum.
 8 months later, it’s still paying off.

 For more about developing an effective sales plan, read In With a Plan, Out With a Sale.

 Maintaining a Coaching Model

 We went into XYZ Company and performed our regular evaluation.
-We created a plan to get them where they needed to be.
+We created a plan to get them where they needed to be, with improved sales results..
 And we developed a coaching curriculum to help management keep sales focused, on track, and building their skills.
 XYZ Company had us implement the plan for 6 weeks, and then took over on their own.
 What was the biggest change for management?